How To Store Your Probiotics For Ultimate Gut Health Benefits

 Another good indication of how to properly store your probiotic is how it was stored when you bought it.
 If you found it in the refrigerated section of your local health food store, or it was shipped from the manufacturer with an ice pack, chances are, it'll probably need to stay refrigerated.

-On the other hand, if your probiotics are shelf-stable, the label will say that, too.
+On the other hand, if your probiotics use shelf-stable technology, the label will say that, too.
 Many manufacturers even add some extra information about the proper way to store nonrefrigerated probiotics to extend their shelf-life.

 Are refrigerated probiotics better?